bostontrader/crypto-docker/README.md

 In this project we use Alpine.
 Ideally we want to use the most recent version but sometimes we must use earlier versions.
 These Dockerfiles also include git.

-Presently we only use Alpine 3.4, identified as sequential variation 0.
+Presently we only use Alpine 3.4 identified as sequential variation 0.

-Dockerfile.0 produces image cd/0

 * Layer 2.

 This layer adds the packages required to succussfully pass autogen.sh.
-The source code will come in a later layer.
+The actual versions of these packages used depends upon the actual version of Alpine from Layer 1.

-Presently we only have a single sequential variation 0, that decends from cd/0
+Presently we only have a single sequential variation identified as variation 0.

-Dockerfile.00 produces image cd/00

 * Layer 3.

 This layer adds the boost library packages.
 Which version of boost do we want?
-This is highly influenced by the choice in Layer 1.
+The actual versions of these packages used depends upon the actual version of Alpine from Layer 1.

-Presently we only use boost 1.60, identified as sequential variation 0, that decends from cd/00
+Presently we only have a single sequential variation identified as variation 0.

-Dockerfile.000 produces image cd/000

 * Layer 4.

-This layer adds additional packages required to pass configure such as g++, make, and openssl.
+This layer adds additional packages required to pass configure such as g++, make, and {open | libre}ssl.
 It does _not_ add packages that depend upon specific build options such as QT4 or QT5 or the Berkeley DB.

-Presently we only have a single sequential variation 0, that decends from cd/000

-Dockerfile.0000 produces image cd/0000
+Presently we have two variations identified s sequential variations 0 and 1.
+The differences focus on the use, or not, of openssl, libressl, and libevent.

+If >= Alpine 3.5 QT5 requires libressl, else openssl is ok.

 * Layer 5.

 This layer adds the packages for QT, The Berkeley db, and for the provision of X11.
-Although there's quite a bit of combinatorial possibility here, presently we only use one variation of QT5, Berkeley db 5.3, and the X11 software.
-This decends from cd/0000
+Although there's quite a bit of combinatorial possibility here, presently we only use two variations of this, identified as... you guessed it... variations 0 and 1.

-Dockerfile.00000 produces image cd/00000
+If >= Alpine 3.8 we can use apk to install x11vnc, else we must build x11vnc ourselves.

-The prior 5 layers are a common heirarchy that all coins can share and can easily accomodate additional variation.
+The prior 5 layers are a common hierarchy that all coins can share and can easily accomodate additional variation.
 From this base:

 Each coin has Dockerfile.base which starts from one of these layers and adds the source code.
 It is built by feeding --build-arg as necessary.